 - According to the guidelines of the Department of Social Development, outside play is a program requisite.
-It is also an important part of Little Treasures program. - If a child is not healthy enough to go outside, it is assumed that they are not healthy enough to attend child care. - Please dress your child appropriately for outside play both in winter and summer.
+It is also an important part of BGC Moncton Afterschool Program. - If a child is not healthy enough to go outside, it is assumed that they are not healthy enough to attend childcare. - Please dress your child appropriately for outside play both in winter and summer.
 Raincoat and rain boots on rainy days and a jacket appropriate for the weather.
+In the

-In the winter, each child should have a winter jacket, winter boots, snow pants, hats and mittens (no gloves please, children freeze their fingers). - Prevention of skin cancer is important to us.
+- winter, each child should have a winter jacket, winter boots, snow pants, hats and mittens. - Prevention of skin cancer is important to us.
 In the summer, sleeveless shirts are not recommended and each child should bring a bathing suit, towel, sun hat, sunglasses, and water shoes every day.
-Each child should have a change of clothes at all times.

-• Of course, you can be assured that the staff will use good judgment about outside play in consideration of weather conditions.
+Each child should have a change of clothes at all times. - Of course, you can be assured that the staff will use good judgment about outside play in consideration of weather conditions.